dtoczala/watson-landing-page/README.md

 ## The Importance of Data
 Data is the lifeblood of any cognitive solution.
 You need to be aware of [the common challenges that you will face](http://freedville.com/blog/2017/03/05/machine-learning-is-just-the-tip-of-the-iceberg-5-dangers-lurking-below-the-surface/) when working with the data that powers your cognitive solution.
 The training processes used with cognitive systems is iterative, and the management of the data to do this training is an ongoing concern.
 It's part of the common maintenance that is needed for a truly cognitive system.

+### The IBM Data Science Experience (DSX)
+IBM has an environment that will help you with the intersection of data science and machine learning, it's called the [Data Science Experience (DSX)](https://datascience.ibm.com/).
+This has a variety of resources and tools to help with your data science projects, and allow you to "unlock" the value hidden in your data.
+Below are some interesting links to help you begin using the resources associated with [DSX](https://datascience.ibm.com/).

+- [Data Science Experience Documentation](https://datascience.ibm.com/docs/content/getting-started/welcome-main.html) - an ordered set of links to materials to help you get started with DSX.
+- [Watson Machine Learning within the Data Science Experience](https://developer.ibm.com/dwblog/2017/watson-machine-learning-within-ibm-data-science-experience/#main) - a blog post which walks you through setting up a machine learning model for a predictive retail use case.
+Walks you through the entire process.
+- [Data Science Experience Community](https://apsportal.ibm.com/community?context=analytics) - a good place to grab tutorials, data sets (yes - real data sets), articles, and notebooks.
+Nice place to grab things to get you started.

 ### Data Science, Design and User Experience
 Data science manages to surface data and information from large data sets, to help us understand better.
 Design and user experience design help bring this data, and it's insights, to life for your end user.
 Any powerful application that delights it's end users will have both a strong user experience, and a strong data science component.
 Here is some suggested reading on the intersection of design and data.